Kidney Anatomical Position

-On the medial margin of the kidney is concave region called the renal hilus.
+On the medial margin of the kidney is a concave region called the renal hilus.
 The renal hilum is the entrance to the renal sinus.
-Structures such as the renal veins, artery, nerves and lymphatic vessels are located in the renal hilum.
+Structures such as the renal veins, artery, nerves, and lymphatic vessels are located in the renal hilum.

 The renal sinus is a fat-filled cavity inside the kidney that extends from the hilum.
-At the hilum the ureters also exit the kidney.
-The kidney is covered by a fibrous renal capsule.
-Each kidney is completely surrounded by perirenal fat which extends in the renal pelvis.
+At the hilum, the ureters also exit the kidney.
+A fibrous renal capsule covers each kidney.
+They are also surrounded by perirenal fat which extends in the renal pelvis.

 Around the perirenal fat, is a layer of renal fascia called the Gerota’s fascia.
 The Gerota’s fascia has an anterior and posterior layer.
 The anterior layer continues medially and fuses with the adventitia of the aorta and the inferior vena cava (IVC).
 The posterior layer fuses with the psoas major fascia.

 If one should take a knife and cut the kidney in halves from the superior pole to the inferior pole, you would find two distinct internal regions of the kidney: the cortex, and the medulla.

 The cortex is the superficial outer layer of the kidney located underneath the capsule.

 The medulla is the inner layer and it extends from the renal cortex to the renal sinus.
 The medulla is divided into various cone-shaped structures called the renal pyramids.
 The renal pyramids extend from the cortex to the renal papilla.
 These papillae extend into a space called the renal pelvis.

 The renal pelvis is a funnel-shaped structure that is continuous with the ureter.
 The renal pelvis is divided into calyces.
 Each pelvis receives about 2 major calyces, which in turn receive minor calyx, which in turn collect urine from the papilla.

 Posterior and Anterior Anatomical Relations of the Kidney